istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

 ---
-title: Exporting Istio Access Logs to Bigquery/GCS/Pubsub through Stackdriver
+title: Exporting Istio Access Logs to BigQuery, GCS, Pub/Sub through Stackdriver
-description: How to export Istio Access Logs to different sinks like Bigquery/GCS/Pubsub through Stackdriver.
+description: How to export Istio Access Logs to different sinks like BigQuery, GCS, Pub/Sub through Stackdriver.
 weight: 70
 ---
 {% include home.html %}

-This task shows how to export Istio Access Logs to different sinks like Bigquery/GCS/Pubsub through Stackdriver A user can do analytics on data through Istio using logs flowing from Istio to StackDriver and then exporting these logs to various configured sinks like BigQuery, PubSub or GCS.
+This task shows how to export Istio Access Logs to different sinks like BigQuery, GCS, Pub/Sub through Stackdriver A user can do analytics on data through Istio using logs flowing from Istio to StackDriver and then exporting these logs to various configured sinks like BigQuery, Pub/Sub or GCS.

 The [Bookinfo]({{home}}/docs/guides/bookinfo.html) sample application is used as the example application throughout this task.